venky916/devTinder-web/README.md

 - You should not be access other routes without login
 - If token is not present, redirect user to login page
+- logout feature
+- get the feed and add the feed in the store
+- build the user card on feed
+- edit profile features
+- added toast on update profile
+- see all my connections